tomtaylor/Clarke/README.md

 * wpsapi.h & libwpsapi.dylib are used under license from Skyhook Wireless.
 * RHSystemIdleTimer is licensed under LGPL from Ryan Homer.
-* DSClickableURLTextField is from Night Productions.
+* DSClickableURLTextField from Night Productions.
+* OAuthConsumer from Kaboomerang LLC.
+* NSDate+Helper from Billy Gray.